-Discovering mold in your Boston home or office can be unsettling.
+Discovering mold in your Spokane home or office can be unsettling.
 You probably have many questions like:

 We’ve spoken at length about do-it-yourself mold removal.
 In general, we don’t recommend that you attempt to remove mold yourself.
 Using the methods described in this and other articles will only remove surface mold.
 It will not reduce the “mold load” in your home or office.
 For that you’ll need to call in the professionals.